 Every hero needs someone to support them and love them.
 For the Arrow and the Flash, those people are Laurel Lance and Iris West, respectively.
 Iris West and Laurel Lance are both introduced as the main love interests for the main heroes.
 In the comic canon, Dinah Laurel marries Oliver Queen aka Green Arrow after working with him for years.
 They start out as crime-fighting partners and end up falling for each other.
 Iris West is introduced as Barry Allen’s childhood love in the show.
 Canonically, Iris and Barry meet later in life and marry, becoming partners in life and professionally.

 Both Iris and Laurel are introduced with little inner life.
 When The Flash had finished its first season, Iris West had made little to no development as a character.
 For the majority of the season Iris was kept in the dark about Barry Allen’s secret identity as the Flash.
 Joe, her father, claims it’s for her safety, but not telling her puts her in direct harm’s way.
 Both her boyfriend and Barry disagree; Barry, because Iris is his best friend since childhood; her boyfriend, because he doesn’t feel comfortable keeping such a big secret from Iris.
+If there are topics that you are not comfortable surfacing, “this might mean you are on the road to trouble”, according to the relationship experts at DatingPilot.
+If you are entering into a romantic relationship that could turn into a long turn partnership, you need to be able to talk about anything and everything.
+It doesn’t mean that you can’t have a differing point of view.
+But it does mean that you need to have a safe place to broach any topic.
+This is why telling Iris the secret is a point of contention for this relationship.
 There’s no real point in not telling her; it doesn’t make much sense plot-wise and doesn’t help with her character development or give us insight to who she is.
 From what we’re shown, Iris has no real life outside of Barry, her father, and her boyfriend.
 We don’t really know much about who Iris is as a character.

 Plus Iris never gets to show the audience what her interests are.
 We’re told at the beginning of the season that she’s going to school for…something?
 And it requires a journalism class?
 And with one class and a blog she can get a job as a journalist?
 What?
 She just says, “Now I’m a serious journalist!
 Take me seriously!”
 But it’s hard when the only thing we’ve really seen her do is work at her old job at a coffee shop and have clandestine meetings with the Flash.
 By the end of the first season, Iris doesn’t have a large role to play, but that has to change if the producers want to continue honoring the rich history that Iris West has in the comics.